What To Expect on Your First Charter Fishing Trip

 Louisiana Charter Boat Association captains have knowledge, skills and experience.
 They’ll blow your mind with local folklore and history.
 They can answer questions about the best bait, gear and techniques for saltwater and freshwater outings.
 They’re sea wildlife experts.
 They have endless tips and great fishing stories.

 Our captains customize trips for all ages, occasions and skill levels.
 Your guide will truly make it “your day.”
 It’s easy to book through LCBA, and there are plenty of captains to choose from.
-Start a memorable adventure now by exploring our captain profiles.

 STAY CONNECTED